rubytogether/rubytogether.org/app/views/news/2016-11-30-november-2016-monthly-update.html.md

 ## rubygems news

 This month in [RubyGems](https://github.com/rubygems/rubygems), we [added](https://github.com/rubygems/rubygems/pull/1789) displaying the current Ruby version when a version requirement is not met.
 We [updated](https://github.com/rubygems/rubygems/pull/1779) the messaging when getting errors during cert building.
 And we [fixed](https://github.com/rubygems/rubygems/pull/1767) a malformed version number error.

 Most of this work was done by [@bronzdoc](https://github.com/bronzdoc), one of our great RubyGems contributors.

-In totaly, 6 authors pushed 12 commits.
+In total, 6 authors pushed 12 commits.
 14 files changed, and there were 164 additions and 85 deletions.

 ## gemstash news